-A papule may develop at the site of the tsetse fly bite within a few days to 2 wk.
-It evolves into a dusky red, painful, indurated nodule (trypanosomal chancre).
-A chancre is present in about half of Caucasians with T.b. rhodesiense but is less common in Africans with T. b. rhodesiense and seldom occurs with T.b. gambiense.
+A papule may develop at the site of the tsetse fly bite within a few days to 2 weeks.
+It evolves into a red, painful, indurated nodule that may ulcerate (trypanosomal chancre).

-Diagnosis is made by identifying trypanosomes in fluid from a chancre, lymph node aspirate, blood, bone marrow aspirate, or, during the late stage of infection, CSF.
+Diagnosis of African trypanosomiasis is made by identifying trypanosomes in fluid from a chancre, lymph node aspirate, blood, bone marrow aspirate, or, during the late stage of infection, cerebrospinal fluid (CSF).
 Preferred sources are blood smears for T. b. rhodesiense and fluid aspirated from an enlarged lymph node for T. b. gambiense.
 Wet preparations should be examined for motile trypanosomes, and smears should be fixed, stained with Giemsa (or Field) stain, and examined.
-Concentration techniques (eg, centrifugation of blood or CSF) enhance sensitivity.
+The concentration of trypanosomes in blood is often low, and concentration techniques (eg, centrifugation, miniature anion-exchange centrifugation, quantitative buffy coat technique) enhance sensitivity.

 Antibody detection assays are not very useful clinically because seroconversion occurs after the onset of symptoms.
 However, a card agglutination test for T. b. gambiense is useful in mass screening programs to identify candidates for microscopic examination.

-When the CNS is involved, lumbar puncture see Lumbar Puncture (Spinal Tap) is done.
-CSF pressure is increased, and CSF has elevated levels of lymphocytes (≥ 5 cells/μL), total protein, and IgM.
+A lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more should be done in all patients with African trypanosomiasis.
+When CSF is involved, opening pressure may be increased, and CSF has elevated levels of lymphocytes (≥ 6 cells/mcL), total protein, and nonspecific IgM.
 In addition to trypanosomes, characteristic Mott cells (plasma cells with cytoplasmic vacuoles that contain immunoglobulin [Russell bodies]) may be present.

 Other, nonspecific laboratory findings include anemia, monocytosis, and markedly elevated serum levels of polyclonal IgM.